rackerlabs/support-how-to/content/how-to/office-365/set-up-onedrive-for-android-mobile-devices.md

 For additional information about Microsoft 365 licensing, see our [product comparison chart](https://www.rackspace.com/sites/default/files/2020-06/Rackspace-Data-Sheet-Microsoft-365-Plans-and-Pricing-Sheet-CLO-TSK-1487.pdf).

-The following article describes how to install and configure the OneDrive for Business application for Android mobile devices.
+This article describes how to install and configure the OneDrive for Business application for Android mobile devices.

-**Note:** If you are unsure of whether your license includes OneDrive, contact your administrator.
+**Note:** If you are unsure whether your license includes OneDrive, contact your administrator.

 ### Install OneDrive for Android mobile devices